A categorical proof of the Carath\'eodory extension theorem: The (co)laxification formula

 Intuitively it is clear that $(F,G,\emptyset)$ satisfying the strictness property is stronger than $(F,G,\Sigma)$ satisfying the strictness property.
 This is the content of the following results.
-This proposition motivates that it is enough to give a construction of these operations in the case that $\Sigma=\emptyset$.
+This proposition motivates that it is enough to give constructions of these operations in the case that $\Sigma=\emptyset$.